 Most first-time offenders will be able to get their driver’s license back after 90 days, but again, it depends on the circumstances of the case as well as state and local laws.
 In some cases, restrictions, such as driving only to and from work, may be placed on the driver.
 Repeat offenders may get their license suspended for a year or more, again, depending on state laws.

-There is no way around it -- car insurance after DUI is going to be more expensive.
-While rate hikes will vary depending on where you live, in most cases you can expect your rates to double.
+There is no way around it -- car insurance after DUI is going to be more expensive -- costing an average of $1,163 more a year, according to a CarInsurance.com rate analysis.
+While rate hikes will vary depending on where you live, among other factors, in most cases you can expect your rates to double.

-"One DUI will push your car insurance rates up between 40 and 200 percent," says Penny Gusner, consumer analyst with Insure.com.
-"In North Carolina, it's a 300 percent increase."
+"One DUI will push your car insurance rates up between 28 and 371 percent," says Penny Gusner, CarInsurance.com consumer analyst.

 Like almost everything related to car insurance, the rate increase from a DUI charge varies widely depending on your state car insurance laws.
 See the average increase in car insurance rates after a DUI charge for every state.
 Remember, even if you got cited for a DUI in another state, you will face penalties enforced by your home state: